The University of Texas at Dallas Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UT Dallas, approximately 30% of students took out student loans averaging $6,417 a year.
-That adds up to $25,668 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UT Dallas, approximately 26% of students took out student loans averaging $6,704 a year.
+That adds up to $26,816 over four years for those students.

 The University of Texas at Dallas Undergraduate Student Diversity

 There are also 7,482 graduate students at the school.

 Of the 17,979 full-time undergraduates at UT Dallas, 56% are male and 44% are female.